A journey through the Atacama Desert reveals a fascinating natural landscape.

-It only took a day for me to fall in love with Atacama.
-Its rugged, ever-shifting landscape, astronomic clarity, and five-star amenities were enough for me to feel like you could stay in the world’s driest desert for weeks.
+It only takes a day to fall in love with Atacama.
+Its rugged, ever-shifting landscape, astronomic clarity, and five-star amenities are enough to feel like you could stay in the world’s driest desert for weeks.
 It’s an area that’s highly recommended by guides, some of the most experienced in the region.

 Not only is the excursion hyper-personalized to your interests, but guides are also certified in the entire region to protect the environment.
 In fact, only two properties in all of Atacama have access to the Kari Gorge.